-I’m so excited to reveal the rest of my craft closet with you today!
-If you read part one of my craft closet reveal , then you got a glimpse of how terribly cluttered it had gotten.
+If you read part one of my craft closet reveal , then you got a glimpse of how much I needed to declutter and organize my hall closet.
 If you’re like me, frustration leads to motivation.
 Needless to say, I was beyond frustrated with the state of my craft closet.

 I can totally blame my lack of organization over the past year on being creative.